blakeramos/OCI-Workshop/Intro.md

 ## Introduction

 This lab discusses the steps taken to build an integration between an Amazon Alexa device and Oracle Digital Assistance.
-The purpose of doing so is to allow someone to use a smart speaker device to verbally talk to their digital assistant instead of using a typing keyboard interface.
+The purpose of doing so is to allow someone to use a smart speaker device to talk to their digital assistant instead of typing on a keyboard.

+Chatbots are becoming smarter with the help of machine learning algorithms.
+Whereas traditional chatbots require human input to function and tend to misunderstand intent, a *digital assistant* is able to correctly categorize intent and lead conversations by itself.
+Also, a digital assistant can be trained to perform useful tasks, such as scheduling meetings, managing lights to conserve energy, and pulling information from a database.
+By combining voice-activated interfaces with advanced and customizable chatbots, people can quite literally talk to their digital assistants.

 ## Oracle Cloud Account